puppetlabs/puppet-rfc/arm-2.iteration/iteration.md

     &{}

 Some languages (e.g. go) uses a keyword `func` to introduce an anonymous function.
-We could do the same (but this adds a keyword), or we could use the convention that the name `_` means anonymous.
+We could do the same (but this adds a keyword, which is not wanted), or we could use the convention that the name `_` means anonymous.
 If used as an operator, and dropping the fat arrow, a lambda would look like this: